Enhanced Vehicle Detection

 Building upon the output of our Object Detection Model, the Random Forest Classifier employs intricate algorithms to determine the readiness of a customer's vehicle.
-The results are categorized as either "True" or "False," indicating the preparedness of the vehicle for ordering.
+The results are categorised as either "True" or "False," indicating the preparedness of the vehicle for ordering.

 Image Classifier using Convolutional Neural Networks

 As a reliable backup, our Image Classifier uses advanced neural networks to assess vehicle readiness.
 This ensures smooth operations if the Object Detection Model faces issues.
 Outputs like "Ready," "Almost Ready," and "Not Ready" are interpreted by the EVD rules engine.

 EVD Rules Engine